Mohamed-Fdl/my-own-redis/README.md

 - the best way to deal with this is to send each field independently by packing them and unpacking them in the other side
 - In any case, encoding the data somehow or another before you send it is the right way of doing things!
 - see proto buf implementations

+#### Data Encapsulation
+- the manner of putting headers, content length or both so that the data transmitted is in a well know format by server and clients
+- so after defining how the data will be formated (defining the protocol), we must send the data to the other part with a function like sendall()
+- the other side need to call recv() over and over until all data is received
+- that is why client and server must agree on the protocol definition